416.00, Critical Incident - Temporary Altered Duty

 1. The Bureau recognizes that critical incidents are extremely complex and can have significant impact on the involved and witness members, the organization, and the community.

 2. The Bureau is committed to supporting members who are involved in or witness a deadly force incident.
 Members directly involved in the use of deadly force (or force resulting in serious injury as determined by the Chief of Police) will be placed on administrative leave and/or provided a structured, temporary altered assignment to facilitate the member returning to their regular duty.

 1. Altered Duty for Involved Members:

-1.2.
-Involved members will be placed on administrative leave immediately following an event.
+1.1.
+Involved members in a use of deadly force or in-custody death event will be placed on administrative leave immediately following an event.
 This work status will stay in place until the involved member attends a session with a licensed mental health professional.
 If this session occurs prior to one week after the end of the Grand Jury deliberations, the involved member will not return to work until one week after Grand Jury deliberations.
 This procedure recognizes the difficulty in processing such an event by a member until after the completion of the Grand Jury deliberations.

-1.3.
-Members who need more time off work will be afforded the opportunity to use vacation or sick leave, if applicable.
+1.2.
+Members who need more time off work may use vacation or sick leave, if applicable.

 2. Return to Work for Involved Members:

 2.1.
 The first week of the structured return to duty assignment will include being paired with another member for a minimum of the first week.
 This procedure recognizes the benefit of being back with the involved member’s usual peers as well as being able to step back into the demands of the job in a progressive manner.

 2.2.
 The first day will be administrative in nature and will include such things as obtaining back the involved member’s weapon and equipment, visiting the range if desired, and visiting the scene of occurrence if desired.